baharjenabzade/Python-Shell/README.md

-# Python-Shell
+# shell
-A basic shell in python
+basic shell in python